Argentine stocks rally, bargain hunting lifts bonds

 * MerVal stocks index .MERV closed up 3.45 percent at 1,171.43 points, in line with other global stock markets.

-* Shares in energy group Pampa Energia (PAM.BA: Cotización) rose 9.29 percent to end at 1 peso per share.
+* Shares in energy group Pampa Energia (PAM.BA) rose 9.29 percent to end at 1 peso per share.

 * "The MerVal joined the euphoric mood in international markets with a rise that spread through many sectors," said Horacio Corneille, who runs a brokerage that bears his name.